python-useful-helpers/logwrap/README.rst

 Usage examples:

 1. Simple usage.
-All by default, logger is re-used from instance if available with names `logger` or `log` else used internal `logwrap.log_on_access` logger:
+All by default. logger is re-used from instance if available with names `logger` or `log` else used internal `logwrap.log_on_access` logger:

   .. code-block:: python